Felicia-Mayeyane/e-commercesite/README.md

-# e-commercesite
+# Anaya E-commercesite
-<p> An Ecommerce site that displays products available in the database and enables uses to create, read, update and delete products.
-For security the user has to be loggedin to make an order also upon refresh sessions are not removed.
-Verified Admins are the only one's that can add, delete, update products- </p>
+<p> An Ecommerce site that displays products available in the database accesssbile to the customer.
+For security the user has to be loggedin to make an order/ view their cart also upon refresh sessions are not removed.
+Verified Admins are the only one's that can add, delete, update products- The admin is also able to calculate their monthly income and general stats of the site.
+The customer can safely make their onlice payment through stripe</p>

 ## How It's Made: